Nicholas-Bartelo/Bartelo-ANGSD-Final-Project/README.md

 THINGS TO DO NEXT:

-1. Run RSeQC since compatible with multiqc.
-Some useful things RSeQC has that QoRTs doesn't - Gives read quality mapping, read duplication

-2. Use featureCounts on all samples, outlined in "Counting reads", and read the results into R following the class notes shown here and create all figures to compare samples: https://medcornell.instructure.com/courses/1787065/files/118484018?wrap=1 or also C:\Users\nicky\OneDrive\Documents\ANGSD-R-In_Class\2-24
+1. Use featureCounts on all samples, outlined in "Counting reads", and read the results into R following the class notes shown here and create all figures to compare samples: https://medcornell.instructure.com/courses/1787065/files/118484018?wrap=1 or also C:\Users\nicky\OneDrive\Documents\ANGSD-R-In_Class\2-24

-3. Look at "RNA-seq Data Analysis 2" to figure out how to make heatmaps and use PCA.
+2. Look at "RNA-seq Data Analysis 2" to figure out how to make heatmaps and use PCA.
 This file uses the same objects as used in step 2 above so it can be incorporated into one file.

 ## Future Questions To Consider: